-Implementation considerations for enhanced prudential standards compliance
+Implementation for enhanced prudential standards compliance

 Foreign banking organization considerations regarding Regulation YY rules